-In connection with the Annual Report of Mitcham Industries, Inc. (the "Company") on Form 10-K for the year ended January 31 2006, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Michael A. Pugh, Executive Vice President-Finance and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
+In connection with Amendment No. 1 to the Annual Report of Mitcham Industries, Inc. (the "Company") on Form 10-K/A for the year ended January 31 2006, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Michael A. Pugh, Executive Vice President-Finance and Chief Financial Officer of the Company, certify, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that: